 In most cases, a garage is a proper place to put a wine fridge.
 The lack of sunlight is great, and also, the fridge’s humming won’t annoy anyone there.
 However, there are some things to consider:

 - If you live in a region where it is extremely hot (or extremely cold) from time to time, your garage should be air-conditioned.
 Room temperatures that are above 75°F (24°C) or below 32°F (0°C) for a significant time can cause problems for the fridge.
-Thus, you should only put your fridge into the garage if it provides a stable room temperature.
+Thus, you should only put your fridge in the garage if it provides a stable room temperature.
 If unsure, think of a weatherproof wine fridge with a solid door.
 These are better suited to deal with challenging conditions.

 - Many people use their garage not only for their car but also for all kinds of DIY work.
 If you belong to this group, your garage is not the best spot for a wine fridge.
 Sawing, grinding, sanding, spray painting, and similar activities produce particles that can get into the fridge’s ventilation system and seriously damage it.
-Thus, better don’t place your wine refrigerator in a room where you work with wood, metal, or paint.
+Thus, better do not place your wine refrigerator in a room where you work with wood, metal, or paint.

 In terms of temperature and sunlight exposure, a room in your basement is the best spot for a wine fridge.
-A cool and dark environment is just perfect for wine, and it won’t require your fridge to work too hard.
+A cool and dark environment is just perfect for wine, and it will not require your fridge to work too hard.
 Keep in mind not to put the refrigerator next to vibrating devices, chemicals, or workstations that produce particles.

 Under the Stairs